Manual Exposure Simplified

 ISO 100

-Metering and exposure is more about results than technique: If you’re getting the exposures you want, it doesn’t really matter how you meter.
-But if you’re one of those photographers who avoids manual exposure because you’re overwhelmed by all the settings choices (and even the word “manual” induces flashbacks of your dad teaching how to drive a stick), let me assure you that manual exposure is really quite straightforward.
+Metering and exposure is more about results than technique: If you’re getting the exposures you want, it doesn’t really matter how you got there.
+But if you’re one of those photographers who avoids manual exposure because you’re overwhelmed by all the settings choices (and even the word “manual” induces flashbacks of your dad teaching how to drive a stick-shift), let me assure you that manual exposure is really quite straightforward.

-Understanding the following basic facts is the cornerstone to controlling your camera and images.
+Understanding the following basic facts is the cornerstone to controlling your camera’s exposure variables:

 Manual exposure is all about control: you choose an exposure target and dial in its tone—the camera guides you with a scale that tells you whether your exposure is brighter or darker than a middle tone, but you make the ultimate exposure decision.
 A spot meter is the most precise way to pinpoint your target and therefore should be your metering mode (the way the camera “sees” the scene) when you expose manually.

-Most of today’s DSLRs offer a spot meter; if your camera doesn’t, select the metering mode that uses smallest percentage of the frame (such as Canon’s “Partial” mode).
+Most of today’s mirrorless/DSLR cameras offer a spot meter; if your camera doesn’t, select the metering mode that uses smallest percentage of the frame (for example, Canon’s “Partial” mode).
 Whether you’re metering in spot or partial mode, zooming your lens as tight as possible will further increase your metering precision by shrinking the percentage of the scene the meter evaluates.

 If you’re on a tripod photographing a static landscape, nothing is moving and you can automatically go with your camera’s native (best) ISO, usually 100 or 200 (check your camera’s manual).
 Pretty simple—I’ve already given you 1/3 of the total number of exposure variables and you haven’t exhausted a single brain cell.